CAT 2017 NEWS

 NATIONAL LEVEL ONLINE TEST

 CAT 2016 was conducted by IIM Bangalore and against all major speculations, there were no major changes in pattern or schedule.CAT (Common Aptitude Test) is the most prestigious national-level MBA entrance exam for admission to IIMs and other top management institutions in India.
 It is famous for bringing changes over the years.
 As observed by many experts and test takers, CAT conducting body, which is one of the old IIMs chosen on a rotational basis, usually throw surprises either in schedule, pattern or the total number of registrations.

-Let’s take a closer look at all the major changes and trends in CAT Exam over the years, be it the exam pattern, number of applicants or the test window, which can give us a better insight into what major shifts CAT aspirants could expect in coming years.
+Let’s take a closer look at all the major changes and trends in CAT Exam over the years, be it the exam pattern, number of applicants or the test window, which can give us a better insight into what major shifts aspirants can look forward to in CAT 2017.

 Introduced by the IIMs over 36 years ago as a paper based test, the CAT has undergone numerous changes, from the introduction of multiple choice questions to OMR (Optical Machine Reading) of answer scripts

 CAT has seen some major changes in exam pattern in past few years.
 Let’s take a look at some major changes in exam pattern over the years.